This post may contain affiliate links. Please read our disclosure policy.

 • Milk: Flexible on the milk front; whole, skim, 1%, or 2% all work.
 For dairy-free, try almond milk, oat milk, or even half & half for a richer texture.

 • Egg Yolk: One yolk adds both structure and richness to the scones.
-Don’t toss that egg white; use it for an omelet or as an egg wash for other baked goods.
+Don’t toss that egg white; use it in one of our egg white recipes like Coconut Macaroons or Vanilla Cupcakes.

 How To Make Apple Scones